-If you’re eager to buy a hot tub and start soaking up the benefits, check please see our top picks in the chart above.
+If you’re eager to buy a hot tub and start soaking up the benefits, check out our top picks.
 To learn more about hot tubs in general, just keep reading.

 Relieve stress: Soaking in a hot tub can help you relax after a long day, and it may even be able to lower stress-related high blood pressure.